 Spinach Pancakes with Fried Egg & Maple Syrup

-A delicious brunch recipe perfect for a lazy bank holiday weekend or late breakfast.
-The fluffy green pancakes are served with a delicious fried egg and topped with a drizzle of maple syrup.
+This delicious brunch recipe is perfect for a lazy weekend at home.
+Serve with a fried egg and a drizzle of maple syrup.

 - No spinach?
-Try with rocket, lettuce, kale or spring greens instead.
+Try with rocket, lettuce, kale or spring greens.

 - No spring onions?
-Try with fresh herbs like dill or parsley instead.
+Use fresh herbs like dill or parsley instead.

 Prep time: 15 minutes

 Total time: 25 minutes

 3 tbsp Spring onions (sliced )

 - Blend the spinach and milk in a food processor until smooth and green.

 - Pour the milk mix into a bowl.
 Add the flour, baking powder, three eggs and a pinch of salt and pepper.

 - Whisk until combined – the batter should be thick, smooth and bright green batter.
 Let it rest for 10 minutes.